 Now with that said, it doesn’t mean you can’t tanning and swimming — because you can, but it’s not the ideal beach.
 The beach is lit at night, and people like to walk along it or just sit and drink a beer while listening to the waves and feel the warm sea breeze.
 Others prefer to enjoy a banana pancake from a vendor across the street.

-Ao Nang Beach, northern part, at high tide.
+The northern part at high tide.
 Not much space for tanning.

 A longtail boat moored at Ao Nang Beach.

 Ao Nang is the most popular destination in Krabi Province, and last year a multi-million-baht sculpture of a sailfish was erected at Ao Nang Beach to show how important this town is to Krabi.

 My wife and I with two bronze dudes.
 Howdy!